korkuthuseyin/Anime_recommendation/README.md

 1-Description:

 This project is a data mining application designed to recommend new anime to users based on their previously watched titles.
-Utilizing two datasets, 'anime.csv' and 'rating.csv', it employs a collaborative filtering approach to identify user preferences and suggest relevant anime.
+Utilizing two datasets, 'anime.csv' and 'rating.csv', it employs a collaborative filtering approach to identify user preferences and user's like rate suggest relevant anime.